catter1/BiomeColors/README.md

 # Biome Color Generator

-This Python script will create a `biome_colors.json` for custom biome worldgen datapacks.
+This Python script works as a **command line interface** to create a `biome_colors.json` for custom biome worldgen datapacks.
 This is made specifically for **jacobsjo**'s [MC Datapack Map](https://github.com/jacobsjo/mc-datapack-map) web application.
 Click [here](https://map.jacobsjo.eu/) to use the web application yourself.

 ## Formatting